MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-custom-persistent-storage.md

 ## Use best practices

+These are best practices when using your own persistent storage with Azure Spring Cloud.

 - To avoid potential latency issues, place the Azure Spring Cloud instance and the Azure Storage Account in the same Azure region.

 - In the Azure Storage Account, avoid regenerating the account key that's being used.
 The storage account contains two different keys.
-Use a step-by-step approach to ensure that the BYOS persistent storage remains available to the applications during key regeneration.
+Use a step-by-step approach to ensure that the your own persistent storage remains available to the applications during key regeneration.

    For example, assuming that you used key1 to bind a storage account to Azure Spring Cloud, you would use the following steps: